steebchen/specs/errors/Readme.md

 Handling strategy: Notify the user by relaying the error message from data source.

 ## Domain Error

+TODO: This needs better naming based on additional feedback.
+Maybe "Constraint Error" or "Data Error" is a better term.

 These are usually caused when a database constraint fails.
 For example,